kaoudis/vulnparty-js/doc/vulns.md

 # What's here?

-The main foci here are redirect and request forgery related vulns, though some endpoints are exploitable additional ways.
+The main foci here are redirect and request forgery related serverside vulnerabilities, though some endpoints are exploitable additional ways.

 The following may not fully encompass everything that could be fixed within vulnparty if someone were to try to make it as secure as possible (again, any PRs to do this will be rejected - only add insecurities and documentation to this repo please).